-'Half a million' stage protests in Romania to demand new regime's ouster | The Japan Times
+As protests grow and despite U-turn, Romanian prime minister refuses to quit | The Japan Times

-BUCHAREST – An esimated half-million Romanians took to the street in another night of protests Sunday, with many calling on the government to quit even after it scrapped the corruption legislation that sparked the week of public outrage.
+BUCHAREST – An estimated half-million Romanians took to the street in another night of protests Sunday, with many calling on the government to quit even after it scrapped the corruption legislation that sparked the week of public outrage.

-Prime Minister Sorin Grindeanu stood firm, however, saying his government, which has barely been in office a month, “has a responsibility to the people who voted for us” and would not resign.
+Prime Minister Sorin Grindeanu stood firm, however, saying his government, which has barely been in office a month, “has a responsibility to the people who voted for us” and will not resign.

 The last six nights of noisy protests thronging cities and towns around the country have been the biggest outpouring of public anger since the toppling and summary execution of communist dictator Nicolae Ceausescu in 1989.

-The object of public anger is an emergency decree passed on Tuesday night that critics at home and abroad feared marked an alarming retreat in the battle against corruption, long the scourge of the EU’s second-poorest country.
+The object of public anger is an emergency decree passed Tuesday night that critics at home and abroad fear marks an alarming retreat in the battle against corruption, long the scourge of the EU’s second-poorest country.

-Grindeanu’s Cabinet earlier on Sunday repealed the decree, but this failed to assuage protesters, many of them chanting “Resign!
-Resign!” as they waved flags, brandished signs and blew whistles and plastic horns in the national colours.
+Earlier on Sunday Grindeanu’s Cabinet repealed the decree, but this failed to assuage protesters, many of them chanting “Resign!
+Resign!” as they waved flags, brandished signs and blew whistles and plastic horns.

 The government still also aims, via a separate decree to be reviewed by parliament, to free some 2,500 people from prison serving sentences of less than five years.